hzeller/gcode-multi-shell-extrude/README.md

              -T <layer-time>   : min time per layer; dynamically influences -f -p <pitch>        : how many mm height a full screw-turn takes

-Output is on stdout.
+GCode-output is on stdout.

 Each shell is extruded separately in a single spiral ('vase'-like) run, so that there is no seam between layers.
-Multiple shells can be printed on the same bed, so to not interfere, they are printed diagonally.
+Multiple shells can be printed on the same bed: each vase is printed to its full height, then the next one is printed next to it.
+To avoid physical collisions, they are printed diagonally so that the printhead does not touch the already printed one.

 ![Print diagonally][print]